 We are committed to tackling and preventing fraud in all its forms.

 If a claimant attempts to claim an award from the Household Support Fund by making a false declaration or providing false evidence or statements, they may have committed an offence under the Theft Act 1968.

-Where the council suspects that fraud may have occurred it will investigate the matter as appropriate, and this may lead to criminal proceedings.
+Where the council suspects that fraud may have occurred, it will investigate the matter as appropriate, this may lead to criminal proceedings.

 Please note this is not an emergency support scheme.
 If you require urgent support with food, gas or electricity pre-pay top-ups, Blackpool Council Discretionary Support Scheme may be able to help.

 Additional help with Council Tax may be available from the Council Tax Reduction scheme.

 Additional help and advice regarding affordable warmth advice and assistance, including; warm homes discount, priority services register, understanding and reducing fuel bills, energy efficiency, budgeting money, dealing with fuel debt, fuel incentives, tariff differences, switching, smart meters, green measures, addressing damp and more is available from the BCH Warm and Healthy Homes project.
 This service is available to owner occupiers and tenants (not just BCH tenants).